 To help you hit the ground running, here are five of our favorite sportsbook platforms in New York you’ll want to check out.
 These sportsbooks have great odds, great reputations, and plenty of options to wager on every game you could imagine!

-- FOX Bet – Partnered with Fox Sports, good odds and solid wager options
+- Caesars Sportsbook New York – Great betting experience, good odds and solid wager options

-- BetRivers – Premium sportsbook with competitive odds and fast banking options
+- BetRivers New York – Premium sportsbook with competitive odds and fast payouts banking options

-- BetMGM – Online version of the world-famous MGM casino and sportsbook in Las Vegas
+- BetMGM New York– Online version of the world-famous MGM casino and sportsbook in Las Vegas

-- DraftKings – Built from the ground up with mobile users in mind, one of the best digital betting slips in the business
+- DraftKings New York– Built from the ground up with mobile sports betting in mind, one of the best digital betting slips in the business

 FAQ’s About Betting Odds New York